ChrisMagliano/EDA_UEFA_Champions_League/README.md

 ## Results and findings
 Our comprehensive analysis of the UCL from the 1955-56 season to the 2022-23 season reveals several key insights into the competition's evolution and dynamics.
 Firstly we examined which teams dominate the competition based on their appearences and wins.
 ![top10_matches](https://github.com/user-attachments/assets/0eb98b93-e4a6-4e21-81ba-bb6c48722c3d)
 The previous plot clearly shows that **Real Madrid** is the most notable team in UCL competition with almost 500 games and nearly 300 wins.
 The second team per played matches is **Bayern Munich** followed by **FC Barcelona**.
 Both teams played more than 300 matches in UCL but less than 400.
+It is impressive to notice that Real Madrid's wins almost correspondly to the total number of matches played by **Juventus** in its history, that is fourth in this classification.
+Despite its clear dominance, this plot also suggests that Real Madrid is not the best team in terms of win/loss ratio (W/L), as shown in the plot below.

 ![top10_wlratio](https://github.com/user-attachments/assets/a1c8e833-0b01-4240-925c-368bc56efb37)
+Indeed, Bayern Munich and FC Barcelona have slightly higher win/loss ratios compared to Real Madrid.
+Notably, the plot also highlights the emergence of teams such as **Manchester City** and **Paris Saint-Germain**, which are not among the top 10 teams in terms of UCL appearances.
+This suggests that while these teams lack a long-standing history in the UCL, they have become increasingly influential in the European football landscape in recent years ([Man City UCL](https://www.uefa.com/uefachampionsleague/history/clubs/52919--man-city/), [PSG UCL](https://www.uefa.com/uefachampionsleague/history/clubs/52747--paris-sg/)).

 <p align="center">
 <img src="https://github.com/user-attachments/assets/b9bd6ad7-69eb-4562-9a4c-1d59c070f3e3" alt="matches_wins" width="1000"/>